FF-Plugins-Active/FF_HTTP_LHV/README.md

 # FF_HTTP_Advanced

 ## GOAL
-Our goal is implementing non-blocking and Async HTTP servers to Unreal Engine 5 and running them on FRunnableThread to make high performance (both Unreal project and HTTP server) services with 3D capabilities.<br />
+Our goal is implementing non-blocking and Async HTTP servers to Unreal Engine 5 and running them on `FRunnableThread` to make high performance (both Unreal project and HTTP server) services with 3D capabilities.

+## SUPPORTED FEATURES
 We integrated these libraries

 - Oatpp (swagger - zLib - openssl plugins included)